§ Verifiable Trust v4 Specification

 § [VT-ECOSYSTEM-DIDDOC] Ecosystem DID Document

-Finally, the Ecosystem MUST publish each VTJSC as a Linked Verifiable Presentation in the DID Document associated with the Trust Registry Ecosystem DID registered in the VPR.
+Finally, the Ecosystem MUST publish each VTJSC as a Linked Verifiable Presentation in the DID Document associated with the Ecosystem DID registered in the VPR.

 Publishing VTJSC in the Ecosystem DID Document ensures that: